Some days you’re just glad to be alive.

 The Eastern hide has a great view out over the largest lake, and will, hopefully, be a great spot to sit and watch the small islands that often have terns and waders visit in summer.

 |Canada Goose in Flight|

-Eventually after both Ted and Martin had left I was sat back in the main hide (with yet another birder, seems the reserve is getting popular now!), little new appeared but I was able to spend some time studying the stunning Lapwing in more detail, the different hues of green, purple and even blue of their iridescent plumage looking superb in teh spring sunshine.
+Eventually after both Ted and Martin had left I was sat back in the main hide (with yet another birder, seems the reserve is getting popular now!).
+Little new appeared but I was able to spend some time studying the stunning Lapwing in more detail.
+The different hues of green, purple and even blue of their iridescent plumage looking superb in the spring sunshine.

 |Stunningly coloured Lapwing|

 Eventually my pangs of hunger started to alert me that the day was getting on and I needed some lunch.
 So I started to head off towards home.
 Along the way I paused by the aqueduct to enjoy a sight (well a sound) that I rarely get to enjoy.
 Sadly not the cuckoo heard earlier in the day; but a singing male Grey Wagtail, that had taken up residence along the iron moldings of the old bridge.

 Heading up through the old lock area I was amazed at the sudden influx of both summer migrants and butterflies.
 As I walked I found four species of butterfly; Small Tortoiseshell, Brimstone (the main two), Peacock and a single Comma.
 All enjoying the spring sunshine.

 Around me the bushes were alive with birdsong as numerous Chiffchaff and Willow Warblers sang from high branches.
 While skulking Blackcaps warbled their croaky song from deep within the bushes.

 Yup, today was a day I was glad to be alive.

 Did you enjoy Glad to be Alive?
 Or find it useful?
 The please share with your friends, via the links below.